adobrzyc/modulos.documentation/docs/modulos/index.md

 # What is Modulos ?
-It's a very simple library that brings a proposal on how to thread application configuration process.
-With Modulos you can share functionalities over projects/solutions/organizations via modules that affects application in predictible way.
-It's also usefull to split single application into more readable parts.
+It's a very simple library that brings a proposal on how to treat the application configuration process.
+With Modulos you can share functionalities over projects/solutions/organizations via modules that affect the application in a predictable way.
+It's also useful to split the single application into more readable parts.

 Besides even if you don't like the whole library ;( you still can use some of the exposed functionalities (e.q. pipelines).

 # Pipelines
-Modulos uses in many places the concept of pipelines, it may be useful if you take a look into [pipeline documentation](modulos/pipeline/index.md)
+Modulos uses in many places the concept of the pipelines, it may be useful if you take a look into [pipeline documentation](modulos/pipeline/index.md)

 # Study case
 Let's say we prepared functionality to collect the history of CRUD operations and decided to share this using NuGet package.